icons8/lunacy-docs/docs/components.md

 # Hero section
 title: Components
-description: Explore the power of Lunacy by learning how to use components
+description: Increase the speed and productivity of your design workflow with reusable components
 icon: 'refresh'

 # Micro navigation